microsoft/vscode-docs/docs/remote/wsl.md

 ## WSL specific settings

 VS Code's local user settings are also reused when you have opened a folder in WSL.
 While this keeps your user experience consistent, you may want to vary some of these settings between your local machine and WSL.
-Fortunately, once you have connected to WSL, you can also set WSL specific settings by running the **Preferences: Open Remote Settings** command from the Command Palette (`kbstyle(F1)`) or by clicking on the "Remote" tab in the settings editor.
+Fortunately, once you have connected to WSL, you can also set WSL specific settings by running the **Preferences: Open Remote Settings** command from the Command Palette (`kbstyle(F1)`) or by selecting the **Remote** tab in the settings editor.
 These will override any local settings you have in place whenever you open a folder in WSL.

 ## Known limitations